 If you are being negatively affected by criminal records, your best option may be expungement.
 You can call the lawyers at James Sullivan and Associates for a free consultation to discuss your criminal case and explain the legal process.
 Houston Criminal Attorney James Sullivan has over 30 years of experience practicing Texas criminal law as a defense lawyer.
 He will evaluate your case, and if you qualify for an expungement, he will fight hard to clear your name.

 A Pretrial Diversion program can also help keep your record clean.
 James Sullivan fights hard to make sure that participation in a pretrial diversion program is an option for almost all of his clients who are charged as first-time misdemeanor offenders.
 When you successfully complete a diversion program, then your charges are dismissed and after two more years you can file to have the charge expunged from your record.

-Houston expunction / expungement lawyer Jim Sullivan represents clients in criminal courts throughout the state of Texas.
+Houston expunction / expungement lawyer James Sullivan represents clients in criminal courts in Harris County and Fort Bend County.

 If you want experienced an criminal lawyer to protect your legal rights and safeguard your future, you can call attorney James Sullivan at (281) 546-6428.

 Serving Houston, Cypress, Sugar Land, Clear Lake, Pasadena, La Porte, Missouri City, Friendswood, Richmond, Hempstead, Humble, Tomball, Bellaire, Deer Park, Katy and other communities in Harris County, Fort Bend County, and Waller County.

 Our Houston criminal lawyers defend clients charged with crimes in district courts and county criminal courts, including domestic violence (assault of a family member), drug possession or drug delivery, violent crimes, and juvenile delinquency.